An improved central limit theorem for the empirical sliced Wasserstein distance: Central limit theorem with centering constant

 where the last equality follows from the definition of $\phi^\theta_{X_1}$.
-Applying this bound uniformly over $\mathbb{S}^{d-1}$, we can control the difference $Z_n - Z_n'$.
-Proposition \ref{teor:var_dual} refines Proposition \ref{teor:primal} by applying the Efron-Stein inequality to a modified version $R_n$ of $Z_n$, obtained by subtracting the integral over $\mathbb{S}^{d-1}$ of the last term in \eqref{eq:linearization}.
-The proof follows the same approach as Theorem 3.2 in \cite{delBarrio2019generalDimension} and Theorem 4.6 in \cite{delBarrio2024CLTgeneral}.
-The adaptation to the sliced setting is based on the special treatment of optimal potentials described in Section \ref{sect:adaptation_potentials}.
+Applying this bound uniformly over $\mathbb{S}^{d-1}$ allows us to control the difference $Z_n - Z_n'$.
+Proposition~\ref{teor:var_dual} refines Proposition~\ref{teor:primal} by applying the Efron--Stein inequality to a modified variable $R_n$, obtained by subtracting the integral over $\mathbb{S}^{d-1}$ of the last term in \eqref{eq:linearization}.
+Thanks to the results of \Cref{sect:adaptation_potentials}, the proof then proceeds analogously to Theorem~3.2 in \cite{delBarrio2019generalDimension} and Theorem~4.6 in \cite{delBarrio2024CLTgeneral}.

 \begin{theorem} Let $p>1$ and $c=c_p$.
 Assume that $P,Q \in \mathcal P_{2p(1+\gamma)}(\mathbb R^d)$, for some $\gamma>0$, and that $P$ is absolutely continuous with negligible boundary and $\operatorname{int}(\supp{P})$ connected.
 Let $x_0\in \operatorname{int}(\supp P)$ satisfy \eqref{eq:int_potentials_limit_x0}.